develop-biology/bio.lib/README.md

 5. molecular (values) - adds symmetry and context to chemical base classes.
 6. genetic (modules) - adds the ability to combine molecules & proteins into discrete packages.
 7. cellular (library interface) - combines all lower namespaces and provides common points for library extension.
+8. api (simplified types) - removes extensibility from types, allowing for easy use of custom classes.
-8. organism (binary interface) - provides a means of running Biology code.
+9. organism (binary interface) - provides a means of running Biology code.

 #### Extension
 In order to facilitate cross-namespace type extension, some special rules should be followed in order to create consistency between domains.